Pratham-Pandey/Age_Estimator/README.md

 # Age_Estimator

+## What?
+Age Estimator aims to provide an estimate of a person's age based on his/her facial characterstics.

+## How?
-This repository contains the source code file and saved model file for age estimator neural network which can classify the people into 8 major age categories on the basis of their image input.
+It is a Multiclass Classification Problem.
+To create model for the same, a custom Convolution Neural Network(CNN) has been created.
+While training, the model is fed with dataset from various age groups.
+The model classify people into 8 major age categories on the basis of their image input.

-The saved model file(AgeEstimator.h5) is not uploaded because its size exceeds the maximul limit of 25 MB.
+**NOTE:** The saved model file(AgeEstimator.h5) is not uploaded because its size exceeds the maximum limit of 25 MB.

+## Results
+![]
+()